-British/Irish retriever field trials are experienced differently then their American counterparts retriever field trials.
+British/Scottish/Irish retriever field trials are experienced differently then the American counterpart retriever field trials.
 Typically, UK field trials will involve driven birds or walked-up birds.
 These birds are usually moved by the Underkeepers and/or Beaters that are behind the line.
 The field will consist of a line of retrievers that work the field at the handlers discretion.
 Often distractions inhabit the field where a dog must remain calm and collected until they are sent by the handler from the line.
 The Labrador's must walk and remain quietly at heel with their Handler when the birds are flushed and shot.
-Another important behavior is the retriever must show the ability to work the field with initiative and persistence that pays attention to the details involved with a British/Irish shoot.
+Another important behavior is the retriever must show the ability to work the field with initiative and persistence that pays attention to the details involved with a British/Scottish/Irish shoot.
 They must mark a particular bird in the midst of many other birds already downed within the field.
-This requires patience and manners that are eventually bred and exhibited by the best British/Irish field trial winners.
+This requires patience and manners that are eventually bred and exhibited by the best British/Scottish/Irish field trial winners.

 Lastly, the geographical barrier between these countries promoted breeding programs for Labrador Retrievers that were unique and particular within there perspective countries.